Get Representation Against Negligent, Reckless And Distracted Drivers

-A common question that we get asked is “what’s the benefit of hiring a personal injury lawyer when we can just work with the insurance company ourselves?”
+A common question that we get asked is “what’s the benefit of hiring a Personal Injury Trial Law lawyer when we can just work with the insurance company ourselves?”

 As you can see from the following graphic, insurance settlements and accident compensation, in general, are 2 to 6 times higher when an attorney was hired to represent the victim.

 Car accidents can cause serious injuries, loss of income, and serious trauma.
 Often, these injuries and losses are not evident or felt in the immediate aftermath of an accident.
 That is why it is essential to have a lawyer on your side who understands the legal process.
 The attorneys at The Hadi Law Firm can help you get the money you need to cover your medical expenses and other costs associated with the accident.

 A Personal Injury Trial Law lawyer will work with you to build a case against the person or company responsible for the accident.
 They will gather evidence, such as police reports and medical records, and they will help you negotiate a settlement or take the case to court if necessary.

 First and foremost, a Personal Injury Trial Law lawyer can help you get the compensation you deserve for your injuries.
 This includes the costs of medical treatment, property damage, and lost wages.
 In many cases, a lawyer may be able to secure a settlement even before a lawsuit is filed.

 An experienced car accident attorney can also help you deal with the insurance company.
 Often, insurers will try to settle claims quickly and for as little money as possible.
 A lawyer can ensure that you receive a fair settlement that covers all of your losses.